dji-sdk/Onboard-SDK-Doc/source/introduction/onboard-sdk-introduction.md

 ##### Mobile Communication

 While your aircraft can be completely programmed, we also support mobile communication control.
 It is bidirectional data link between your OES (Onboard Embedded System) and a mobile device developed in conjunction with DJI's Mobile SDK.
 This link can be established by using the Matrix 100 or Matrix 600 built-in lightbridge communication system or by using a <a href="http://www.dji.com/product/lightbridge-2" target="_blank">Lightbridge 2</a> with the A3/N3.

-We provide C++ source APIs to make sending and receiving data over the serial port easy and encourage you to use them in your applications.